Migrant & BIPoC Organizing - Train the Trainer - Online Series

 When: Thursday, 10th of October, 17:00 - 19:00 CET

 VI.
-We Shake with Joy, We Shake with Grief - Samirah Siddiqui
+NEW DATE - We Shake with Joy, We Shake with Grief - Samirah Siddiqui

 Samirah Siddiqui is a marine ecologist, curator and facilitator based between the U.K., Germany and Pakistan.
 Her experience working with environmental and social impact organisations and training in life sciences has positioned her focus at the intersection of ecology and activism.
 She centres interdependence, anti-colonial perspectives and lived experience in her work and seeks to disrupt silos between art, activism and academia.
 Community building and grief tending are essential tools in her decolonial practice as a form of world-building, resilience and resistance.